NathanStrutz/SheepComputerFundamentalsClass/computer.md

 Windows-based computers are the most common computers in the world, and knowing how to use them is critical to working most jobs.
 I highly recommend sending your student to school with one of these.

-Windows 10 and 11 are the current versions.
-If your laptop does not have this, it's too old.
-If it originally shipped with windows 7, 8 or Vista, it's also too old.
+Windows 11 is the current version.
+If your laptop does not have this, it's probably too old.
+If it originally shipped with windows 7, 8 or Vista, it's definitely too old.

 Please check your computer for **Windows "S Mode" that won't allow us to install programs** or do the things we need in our class.

 Please **check for Windows Updates** and install all the updates your Windows-based PC can handle.
 We need you to do this at home so that Windows doesn't try to install them during class.
-Time in our class is precious - we get 1 hour per week maximum - so we need to optimize it as much as possible.
+Time in our class is precious - we get 1 hour per week maximum, so we need to optimize it as much as possible.

 :::tip Permissions Check
 Please check to make sure that your student has the necessary permissions in Windows to install programs when we need to.
 Check the User Account Controls.
 If your student has a child account or limited account, please remove these restrictions.